 Some days I adore my apex locator, and some days I want to throw it right out the window.
 I’m pretty sure it lies to me sometimes!
 I know I’m not alone.
 Who else has a love-hate relationship with their apex locator?

 At first, I thought, Maybe it’s not the best apex locator on the market.
-I eventually ended up buying every single model available.
+I eventually ended up buying every single model available in search of the best endodontic apex locator.
 NO KIDDING.
 I have the traditional Root ZX, the Root ZX2, the PAL by Brasseler, and the Promark by Dentsply.
 You name it, I bought it!

-Now I can honestly say that they all work the same way, and they all have identical drawbacks.
-It wasn’t a problem with the apex locators, it was user error, so learn from my mistakes!
+After buying every endo apex locator, now I can say that they all have identical drawbacks.
+The problem was user error, so learn from my mistakes!

 A dry canal will give you a more accurate reading, plus your machine won’t be chirping at you the whole time.
 Take some paper points and dry it thoroughly.
 Make sure your canal is free of sodium hypochlorite, EDTA (this is the biggest offender), or even pus, and make another attempt to obtain your working length.

-Tip #2: Make sure you are using the largest file possible.
+Tip #2: Make sure you are using the largest endodontic file possible.

 I usually use my 10 file to get my initial working length, but if the canal is too big, this file will give me an inaccurate reading.
 Again, the readings on my machine will bounce all over the place, but if I increase my file size to a 15 or even a 20, I will get a steady reading that gives me the accurate measurement that I need.
 On the flip side, if you are short of your working length, then decrease your file size to get to the right length.